Mahaboobsab/Swift-UI-QA/README.md

 - AssociatedTypes is a part of the mechanisms for using generics in protocols.
 -  SwiftUI view is making heavy use of generics and associatedTypes.
 - SwiftUI uses the associatedType in View protocol, where the body property returns an associatedType of View, meaning View can be any type of View like HStack, ZStack, or ListView.

+## Question 8: How do you identify performance issues in swiftUI?

+    1. Use Instruments (Xcode Tool)
+    2. SwiftUI Performance Template: Use this in Instruments to track rendering, layout, and view updates.
+    3. Time Profiler: Helps identify slow functions or excessive recomputation.
+    4. Memory Graph: Detect memory leaks or retain cycles.